flexport/flexport-earth/README.md

 ## Viewing Website Content Locally

 The NextJS frontend can be started by running:

     ./dev-start-website-locally

 Note: This script will run build.ps1 for you.

+## Testing Website Content Locally

+    ./dev-test-website-locally

+Note: Will need to open a new terminal window for this after starting the website locally.

 ## Azure